CloudReactor/cloudreactor-procwrapper/README.md

 If the secret was stored in Secrets Manager as binary, the corresponding value will be set to the Base-64 encoded value.

+For SSM, you can include/exclude a version suffix like `:14` to either pin the version (if included) or get the latest version (if excluded).

 If you're deploying a python function using AWS Lambda, note that boto3 is already included in the available packages, so there's no need to include it (unless the bundled version isn't compatible).
 Also we strongly encourage you